felores/kie-ai-mcp-server/README.md

 # Kie.ai MCP Server

-**Access State of the Art AI models at half the pricewith one MCP Server.
+**Access State of the Art AI models at half the price using one MCP Server.
 Generate videos, images, music, and audio with the latest generative AI technologies using a developer-friendly API.**

  Generate stunning videos, images, music, and audio at **30-50% lower cost** than competitors with 99.9% uptime and 24/7 human support.